MarcDiethelm/xtc/README.md

 Node-terrific implements some features to help with template integration in different backend systems.

-`/_home` Displays an overview of all user-defined views and modules, i.e. ones whose names don't start with an underscore.
+`/_home` displays an overview of all user-defined views and modules, i.e. ones whose names don't start with an underscore.
 The page contains links to the views and modules at `/_view/[name]` and `/_module/[name]` respectively.
 If you add the parameter `raw` to the URI, you get the pure HTML of that resource without any surrounding markup, e.g:

+	/_view/example?raw
 	/_module/example?raw

+Adding the parameter `solo` to a view request, will skip any modules that have the attribute `isLayout="true"` on their include.

+	/_view/example?solo

 ## What this does not (yet)